 It’s now getting a lot colder and there’s less daylight hours.
 But don’t put your garden to bed for the winter just yet!
 You can still pot up some colourful winter containers, start planning next year’s garden and of course, don’t forget to feed your garden birds!

 There’s still some colour to be found among leaves and berries.
 Winter-flowering shrubs such as Mahonia media hybrids, winter Honeysuckle and Viburnum Bodnantense will bring gorgeous fragrance to the short days.

 Try and spend a little time tidying up your borders – you’ll be pleased you did when spring comes round.
 This is a good time of year to plant shrubs.
-Our J. Arthur Bower’s Rose, Tree & Shrub Compost will give them a boost with its added magnesium for greener leaves and bonemeal to encourage strong root growth.
-It feeds for up to 12 weeks - perfect for through the winter.
+Our Gro-Sure Rose, Tree & Shrub Compost will give them a boost with its balanced nutrient fertiliser that feeds for up to 4 months and added root builder for healthy plants.